ExtremeDramaLlama/classroom_log_parser/README.md

 There's a javascript version at https://extremedramallama.github.io/

-For this one, since you can only upload one file at time, you might want to concatenate all the files together.
+For this one, since you can only upload one file at time, you might want to combine all the files together.
 You can do that using powershell:

 ```powershell
 Get-ChildItem "$env:LOCALAPPDATA\Tutor.com\Tutor.com Classroom\*\Log.txt" | Get-Content | Out-File "$env:USERPROFILE\Desktop\FullLog.txt" -Encoding utf8